Quien lo Vive es Quien lo Goza

 3) Black Face is very prevalent throughout the festivity which is cringe-worthy.
 Be prepared to see this, while most dancers and paraders are a mix of black and brown Colombians, and while the majority of the queens are white or light-skin Colombians.
 Be careful if people dressed like this approach you because they like to intimidate tourists and foreigners to give them money, and they will try to touch you with the tar they are painted with.

 Experience it yourself, por que quien lo vive es quien lo goza!
-2018’s Carnaval de Barranquilla main parade is going to take place on Saturday, February 10th, and flights to Colombia are very cheap in February.
+Carnaval de Barranquilla‘s main parade takes place the Saturday before Mardi Gras every year.
+If the time coincides, flights to Colombia are very cheap in February!

 To hype you up, enjoy a video I organized of our 2017 experience: